Maintaining Good Customer Relationships Keeps Your Business Merry

 - Clean up your database or start one if you haven’t already!
-People switch jobs and email addresses, they might have remarried and have a different name, they might not work at the company you’re trying to target any more or might now be living in a different suburb.
+People switch jobs and email addresses, they might have remarried and now have a different name, they might not be working at the company you’re trying to target anymore or might now be living in a different suburb.
 It’s important to get as many details right initially so you don’t waste money when you start communicating.

 - Clean up your act.
 Great customer service is crucial because it’s no use investing in CRM if the customers are turned off the moment they make contact

 - Identify the customers’ “moments of truth”.
 A moment of truth is any point at which they make contact with your company whether through a member of the staff or even your website.
 Eg: Calling for a quote, calling to place an order, calling for customer service, checking on an order and checking on a service.